adityavsarkar19/Hotels-Decision-Support-and-Sentimental-Analysis/README.md

 3. Sahil Verma

 ## Data Mining (Webscraping + API)
-The hotel data has been scraped from TripAdvisor using BeautifulSoup4 using the codebase from [this repository](https://github.com/Pro509/webscraper.git).
+The hotel data has been scraped from TripAdvisor using BeautifulSoup4 in the codebase from [this repository](https://github.com/Pro509/webscraper.git).

 1. [Bangkok](https://www.tripadvisor.com/Hotels-g293916-Bangkok-Hotels.html)
 2. [Singapore](https://www.tripadvisor.com/Hotels-g294265-Singapore-Hotels.html)